Wang-Bioinformatics-Lab/Nextflow_Workflow_Template/README.md

 ## Deployment to GNPS2

 In order to deploy, we have a set of deployment tools that will enable deployment to the various gnps2 systems.
+To run the deployment, you will need the following setup steps completed:

+1. Checked out of the deployment submodules
+1. Conda environment and dependencies
+1. SSH configuration updated

+### Checking out the deployment submodules

-To run the deployment, use the following commands from the deploy_gnps2 folder.
+use the following commands from the deploy_gnps2 folder.

 You might need to checkout the module, do this by running